gaearon/redux-bootstrap/README.md

 When you create a new Redux project you usually need to take care about a few things:

-- Install dependencies:
+- Install dependencies.
-- Integrate the React router with Redux
+- Integrate the React router with Redux.
-- Create a Root reducer
+- Create a Root reducer.
-- Enable DevTools is environment is development / Disable if environment is production
+- Enable DevTools is environment is development / Disable if environment is production.
-- Integrate Immutable with Redux
+- Integrate Immutable with Redux.
-- Apply middleware
+- Apply middleware.
-- Combine reducers into a root reducer
+- Combine reducers into a root reducer.
-- Create the store
+- Create the store.
-- Sync history with store
+- Sync history with store.
-- Create the Root component (Provider, Router)
+- Create the Root component (Provider, Router).
-- Set the routes, history and store in the Root component
+- Set the routes, history and store in the Root component.
-- Render the Root component
+- Render the Root component.

 Redux bootrap handles all this stuff for you!